 - ½ teaspoon ground turmeric

-- 6 cups homemade chicken stock or organic, low-sodium chicken stock (Try this homemade recipe!)
+- 6 cups chicken broth, (Try this homemade recipe!)

 - In a large pot or Dutch oven, heat the oil over medium high heat.
 Once hot, add the green onion and stir until fragrant, about one minute.
 Add the garlic and stir continuously for 30 seconds to prevent burning.
 Stir in carrots and sauté for 3-4 minutes.